Steve Albini is a mixed game instructor at CardRunners and best-known for his work in the music industry.

-He finished 14th in Event 21 - 7-Card Stud at the 2010 World Series of Poker and specializes in low ball games like Razz and 2-7 Triple and Single draw.
+He won his first WSOP bracelet at the 2018 World Series of Poker in Seven-Card Stud and specializes in low ball games like Razz and 2-7 Triple and Single draw.

 There has been a lot of talk in the poker community about which games will be popular in the future.